 Three denials and three times Yeshua asks him, “Do you love me?”
 Then, He presses him hard, until, finally, Peter seems to respond sharply saying, “Lord, you know all things; you know that I love you.”
 (John 21:17).
 Okay.
 Yeshua follows with, “Then feed my sheep.”
 And He begins to tell Peter that He is going to become a martyr for the faith.
 In other words, He is saying…

 Peter, this is not about sitting at my right hand or my left…this is not about you being a big shot…this is life and death.
 It is about spreading the gospel and watching over my sheep.
 If you accept this calling, you will indeed die for me, as you proclaimed you would on Passover.
 It is not about titles or position, it is about self-denial and sacrifice.

-On the Jewish Feast of Shavuot (Pentecost), Peter, now filled with the Holy Spirit, healed emotionally, knowing who He is in Yeshua, gives his first sermon…
+On the Jewish Feast of Shavuot (Pentecost), Peter, now filled with the Holy Spirit, healed emotionally, knowing who he is in Yeshua, gives his first sermon…

-Then Peter stood up with the Eleven, raised his voice and addressed the crowd:
+Then Peter stood up with the Eleven, raised his voice, and addressed the crowd:

 “Fellow Jews and all of you who live in Jerusalem, let me explain this to you; listen carefully to what I say.
 These people are not drunk, as you suppose.
 It’s only nine in the morning!
 No, this is what was spoken by the prophet Joel.
 (Acts 2:14-16).

-The rest is history my friends…
+The rest is history, my friends…

-Application: What horrible thing have you done that you think disqualifies you from being used of God?
-Peter had to learn humility, God had to humble him, because he could not see the need to humble himself.
+Application: What horrible thing have you done that you think disqualifies you from being used by God?
+Peter had to learn humility, God had to humble him because he could not see the need to humble himself.
 It is always better to humble ourselves, but if we don’t, God, out of His loving desire to mold us into the image of Yeshua, will humble us.
 It is His love, not His anger.

 Hey, friend: God is not done with you.